 Accept the inevitability of sea level rise

-Sea rise is already underway and will increase much faster in the decades to come, Englander says.
-“The sea level in the last century has risen by about 20 centimeters.
+Sea rise is already happening and will rise much faster in the decades to come, Englander says.
+“Sea level has risen by about 20 centimeters over the last century.
 And this happened quite gradually, to the point that we didn't really notice.
-But it is accelerating.
+But it's accelerating.
 Over the past 30 years it has almost doubled every decade.
-We are already in a new reality ".
+We are already in a new reality."

-Rising ocean temperatures mean that melting will continue to increase.
+Rising ocean temperatures mean melting will continue to increase.
 THE changes in the Gulf Stream they are another sign of the changes taking place.

-Several meters of sea level rise will put parts of many cities underwater.
+Several meters of sea level rise will put parts of many cities under water.

 Recognizing this and mapping the areas most likely to be affected will help governments and planners understand if and how existing development will have to adapt.
 For some places, this may mean elevating structures.